Coco Chanel: Talking Fashion with Jérôme Kaplan

 How did the choreography and music influence your designs?

 There are some scenes where the choreography is quite technical, and the costumes needed to work technically as well.
 In the scene where Chanel and her seamstresses are dressing the famous actress Gabrielle Dorziat, they are laying a Chanel-designed dress over her current dress on stage, totally changing her silhouette.
-The dress change had to be quick and easy to do on stage, while also connecting to the choreography.
+The dress change had to be quick and easy to execute on stage, while also connecting to the choreography.
 I decided to dress Gabrielle Dorziat in Chanel’s fringe dress, which was very close to the original design on display at the Palais Galleria.

 What was it like to emulate the fashion of such an iconic designer?